Always a maximum of 1% fee!

 The way the Cardano protocol works, is by taking a snapshot of the delegation status for all wallets between each epoch.
 The delegation choice will then become active 2 epochs later, and the rewards will the be paid out after 1 additional epoch.

 As an example, the cycle is as follows:

-In this example, you should see the first rewards in the beginning of Epoch 219.
-The payment schedule is the same for all pools on Cardano, as the payment of rewards is handled 100% by the protocol it self.
+In this example, you should see the first rewards in the beginning of Epoch 264.
+The payment schedule is the same for all pools on Cardano, as the payment of rewards is handled 100% by the protocol itself.
 Pool operators have zero influence on the payments – we simply make the blocks, and the protocol does the rest.

-All pools have 1% fee – as they ALWAYS will!
+All pools have a maximum of 1% fee – as they ALWAYS will!